Bean family (Fabaceae)

 Cultivation: The preference is full or partial sun, and moist to mesic soil that is slightly acidic.
 This plant flourishes in a loam or clay-loam soil.

-Range & Habitat: Alsike Clover is a common plant that occurs in every county of Illinois (see Distribution Map).
+Range & Habitat: Alsike Clover is a common plant that occurs in every county of Illinois.
 However, it appears to be less common than either Trifolium pratense (Red Clover) and Trifolium repens (White Clover).
-Alsike Clover was originally introduced from Europe, probably for agricultural purposes.
+Alsike Clover was originally introduced into North America from Europe, probably for agricultural purposes.
 Typical habitats includes moist meadows near woodlands, pastures, abandoned fields, and roadsides.
 It does not tolerate regular lawn-mowing as well as White Clover.

 Faunal Associations: Long-tongued bees visit the flowers for pollen or nectar, including honeybees.
 Many kinds of insects feed on the foliage, including the caterpillars of the butterflies Colias philodice (Clouded Sulfur) and Colias eurytheme (Orange Sulfur).
 The caterpillars of many moths feed on the foliage and other parts of Trifolium spp. (see Moth Table).
 Because the foliage contains oxalic acid, it is mildly toxic to some mammalian herbivores if it is eaten in sufficiently large amounts.
 Nonetheless, livestock, rabbits, and groundhogs readily consume it, like other clovers.
 The foliage, flowerheads, and seedpods are eaten by upland gamebirds, including the Greater Prairie Chicken, Wild Turkey, and Bobwhite.
 The Horned Lark and Thirteen-Lined Ground Squirrel also eat the seedpods.